Code-4-Community/learning-resources/docs/jumpstart/week-8.md

 The `SELECT` statement is the statement used for reading data that already exists (C**R**UD).
 This is probably the most commonly used SQL statement, and we hope that you'll be pretty used to it by the end.
-There are many conditions and extra things we can add on, like grouping, aggregate functions, renaming columns, sub-queries, joins, row limiting, and many others, but to keep it simple right now we'll just work with the structure below.
+There are many conditions and extra things we can add on, like grouping, aggregate functions, renaming columns, sub-queries, joins, row limiting, and others, but to keep it simple right now we'll just work with the structure below.
 You'll learn more about some of those later on.

 Example of select statements: